Selfie biometrics rollouts keep pace as eID cautions careful KYC and AML decisions

 Incode also recently signed its first Malaysian reseller agreement.

-The last company to deploy selfie biometrics technologies in our list today is Airbnb.
+The last company to deploy selfie matching technologies in our list today is Airbnb.

 According to Fast Company, Airbnb will soon verify the identity of users booking reservations by using government documents and selfies.